January 27, 2022

 Virginia’s Unemployment Insurance Weekly Claims for Week Ending January 22, 2022

-RICHMOND—The Virginia Employment Commission (VEC) announced that the number of initial claims filed in the October 17 filing week was more than five times the number filed during the comparable week in 2019, according to figures released today.
+RICHMOND—The Virginia Employment Commission (VEC) announced that the number of initial claims filed during the January 9 filing week rose to its highest levels since July, according to figures released today.

 For additional information on who is claiming unemployment insurance in Virginia, access the VEC’s U.I. claims data dashboard (https://www.vec.virginia.gov/ui-claims-dashboard) that is updated no later than the following Monday after the weekly claims press release.

 Nationwide, in the week ending January 9, the advance figure for seasonally adjusted initial claims was 965,000, an increase of 181,000 from the previous week's revised level.
 The previous week's level was revised down by 3,000 from 787,000 to 784,000.
 The advance number of actual initial claims under state programs, unadjusted, totaled 1,151,015 in the week ending January 9, an increase of 231,335 (or 25.2 percent) from the previous week.
 There were 338,550 initial claims in the comparable week in 2020.
 Looking at preliminary data, most states reported increases on a seasonally unadjusted basis.
 Illinois’s preliminary weekly change (+51,280) was the largest increase among states.
 Florida’s preliminary weekly change (+50,747) was the second largest increase.
 Kansas’s preliminary weekly change (+22,836) was the third largest increase.
 California’s preliminary weekly change (+20,587) was the fourth largest increase.
 Virginia’s preliminary weekly change (+11,565) was the seventh largest increase.